And welcome back to the Rush Limbaugh Program here at the EIB Network.

 Quote, this is a soul-searching moment for the Jewish left.

-For six years, I was the literary editor of Tikkun Magazine, a leading voice for progressive Jewish politics that never avoided subjecting Israel to moral scrutiny.
+I would know, for six years I was the literary editor of Tikkun magazine, a leading voice for progressive Jewish politics that never avoided subjecting Israel to moral scrutiny.

 I'm deeply sensitive to Palestinian pain and mortified when innocent civilians are used as human shields and then cynically martyred as casualties of war.